 Before you try a free or paid practice exam, you need to find out if it covers federal real estate law, or is specific to your state, or both.
 If you’re strapped for cash, you can always use free online sources to brush up on federal law and then your course materials to study state topics.

-8 Tips and Tricks to Help You Pass the Test
+7 Tips and Tricks to Help You Pass the Real Estate Exam

 1. Stop Procrastinating